Margo Price Sings About The Heartache And Beauty Of Small-Town America

 (SOUNDBITE OF SONG, "HEART OF AMERICA")

-TERRY GROSS, BYLINE: That's "Heart Of America" from Margo Price's new album "All American Made."
+TERRY GROSS: That's "Heart Of America" from Margo Price's new album "All American Made."
 Margo Price, welcome to FRESH AIR.
 Thank you so much for coming to our show and for bringing your guitar with you.
 I really appreciate that.
 So...

 PRICE: Yes, thank you for having me.